-- Wash needle sticks and cuts with soap and water - Flush splashes to the nose, mouth, or skin with water - Irrigate eyes with clean water, saline, or sterile irrigants - Report the incident to your supervisor (e.g. clinical instructor, preceptor, charge nurse) - Immediately seek medical treatment faculty who have assignments in that agency.
+- Wash needle sticks and cuts with soap and water - Flush splashes to the nose, mouth, or skin with water - Irrigate eyes with clean water, saline, or sterile irrigants - Report the incident to your supervisor (e.g. clinical instructor, preceptor, charge nurse) - Immediately seek medical treatment

+Specific post-exposure protocols are available in each hospital and agency in which students will work directly with patients.
+The specific protocol for the agency would be utilized by all students and faculty who have assignments in that agency.
 Furthermore, a student or faculty member has an ethical duty to report such an exposure to the faculty member in charge or designated preceptor.
 Should an infected student expose a patient, he/she is ethically obligated to report this as well.
 An exposure is also reported to the Department of Nursing Chair and to the Director of Wellness at Mount Mercy University (student health nurse).